African Hunting Camps

 - An average of about 6 chalets or rondavels (typical African houses, usually round with a thatched roof, constructed of wood, stones or bricks).
 Levels of 'rustic-ness' vary so get some detailed pictures to see if they match your requirements.

-- There will be a dining area and kitchen with fridge, freezer, and stove, usually run on gas.
-Sometimes the food may be actually cooked elsewhere such as at the main house, and just served in the hunting camp.
+- There will be a dining area and kitchen with fridge, freezer and stove, usually run on gas.
+Sometimes the food may be actually cooked elsewhere such as at the main house and just served in the hunting camp.

 - There will usually be a camp fire area with outside seating.
+On some days your hosts may serve you a sumptuous braai (barbecue) cooked on the fire.

 Wilderness African Hunting Camps